Nursing Eligibility Requirements

 1. Eligibility requirements for all applicants

-• Passing grade in high school or college chemistry
+• Completion of and passing grade in high school or college chemistry

 • Eligibility for placement in ENG 1510 without supports